 Yes, once you begin your driving test, before you actually get inside the car and begin driving, your driving examiner will get you to stand 20 metres away from a vehicle and they will ask you to read out a particular number plate, to judge your ability to view a number plate from the legal required distance.
 If you are not able to read the number plate, unfortunately this will result in failure of your driving test.

 If your eyes have become in poor health since you have gained your driving licence, you will need to see whether you can drive with this certain eye condition.
-However, just because you currently have poor eye health, it does not mean your eyes will always be in poor health as there are so many treatment options available, but it is important to follow the rules of the law and to not drive if your eye condition is listed as a condition you cannot drive with.
+However, just because you currently have poor eye health, it does not mean your eyes will always be in poor health as there are so many treatment options available, but it is important to follow the rules of the law and to not drive during night if your eye condition is listed as a condition you cannot drive with.

 It is recommended in order to keep on track of the quality of your vision and your overall eye health, you should get your eyes tested yearly.
 If you happen to be a glasses or contact lense wearer then this rule is especially important and your optician may tell you that it is important to have yearly eye tests as your eyesight can get worse or improve over time.